priyanshumahey/SproutPal/README.md

 The data within __sproutpal__ contains:

-`:user:` Data of the user through questions answered <br>
+`user` Data of the user through questions answered <br>

-`:persons:` Contains data on other users such as hobbies, age, horoscope.
+`persons` Contains data on other users such as hobbies, age, horoscope.

 # Installation
 The installation can be found within: